klustria/oci-devops-helidon-example/README.md

    1. Replace the existing GreetingProvider constructor method with the code that will have the following characteristics:
       1. From the constructor's argument section, add `ObjectStorage objectStorageClient` parameter.
 Since this is part of @Injected annotation, the parameter will automatically be processed and set by Helidon to contain the client which can be used to communicate with the Object Storage service without having to add several lines of OCI SDK code for that purpose.
       2. From the same constructor's argument section, add ConfigProperty which will extract value from an `oci.bucket.name` property in the configuration.
 This has earlier been populated in `microprofile-config.properties` during the initial application setup when a utility script called `update_config_values.sh` was executed from the `oci-devops-helidon-example`  repository directory.
-      3. Using getNamespace() Object Storage SDK method, \retrieve the Object Storage's namespace as it will be used later to retrieve or store an object:
+      3. Using getNamespace() Object Storage SDK method, retrieve the Object Storage's namespace as it will be used to retrieve or store an object.
+      4. Call `getMessage()` to retrieve the content of the object.
+If it is empty, execute `setMessage()` to set the object's content with the default message value from the `app.greeting` configuration parameter.
+      5. The `GreetingProvider` constructor method code will look like this:
          ```java
          public GreetingProvider(@ConfigProperty(name = "app.greeting") String message,
                                  ObjectStorage objectStorageClient,